Maximilian-Winter/llama-cpp-agent/ReadMe.md

 ```

 ### Function Calling Example
-This example shows how to do function calling.
+This example shows how to do function calling pydantic models.
+You can also convert Python functions with type hints, automatically to pydantic models using the function:
+`create_dynamic_model_from_function` under: `llama_cpp_agent.gbnf_grammar_generator.gbnf_grammar_from_pydantic_models`
 ```python
 from enum import Enum